The thyroid gland is one of the most important glands of the endocrine system.

 Located in our neck, just in front of the cartilage of the larynx, consists of two lobes, left and right, which are connected by the isthmus.

 The thyroid gland produces three main hormones, thyroxin (T4), the triiodothyronin (T3) and calcitonin.
 Calcitonin plays an important role in the regulation of calcium in our body.
 It is also prescribed in women after menopause to treat osteoporosis.

 In this case we may see problems in the mental alertness of the person or in his bodily strength.
 An increase of weight, fatigue, muscular weakness or cramps may occur, whereas in advanced hypothyroidism the face appears pale.
 Puffy eyelids and hair loss may be observed, an irregular cycle, hypercholesterolemia or hyponatremia.

-Goiter – Thyroid nodes
+Goiter – Thyroid Nodes

 The goiter is more about the anatomy of the gland itself (size) rather than its function.
 In fact, when the pressure of the gland to the trachea is high enough, the patient will have to visit a specialist for evaluation and treatment, depending on the size of the problem.

 In the last decades there has been a significant increase of thyroid cancer cases.
 This increase is likely due to either environmental factors or to better and faster detection of small tumors, which previously were unnoticed.

 There are four types of thyroid cancer:

-The follicular carcinoma: much more rare type of cancer.
+Much more rare type of cancer.
 This type also has a good prognosis, but unfortunately not as much as the papillary carcinoma.

-Medullary carcinoma: refers to cells of the thyroid gland that produce thyrocalcitonin.
+Refers to cells of the thyroid gland that produce thyrocalcitonin.
 It usually has moderate prognosis.
 In some cases it can co-exist with other forms of cancer.

-The anaplastic carcinoma: it consists only 3% of all thyroid carcinomas and is probably the type with the weaker prognosis.
+It consists only 3% of all thyroid carcinomas and is probably the type with the weaker prognosis.
 Usually, it appears at the age 65 or later.